-The Village President and Trustees also serve on various committees, such as the Public Works Committee, Public Safety Committee, Administration & Finance Committee, and Planning, Zoning & Economic Development Committee.
+The Village President and Trustees also serve on various committees, as appropriate.
 These committees discuss specialized issues and make recommendations to the entire Village Board.

 Perhaps the most important committee is the Committee of the Whole, which is the entire Board meeting as a committee.
 The Committee of the Whole discusses the details of upcoming projects and initiatives.